 Moved by a similar concern for children’s safety, Illinois state representative Carol Sente proposed the Dave Duerson Act in January of this year.
 Under her bill, children under 12 would be barred from playing tackle football.
 The bill is named for former Bears standout, Dave Duerson, who was diagnosed before his death with chronic traumatic encephalopathy (CTE), a degenerative brain disease linked to repeated head trauma.

-CTE is a devastating disease which causes dementia, with sufferers exhibiting a range of symptoms including rage, confusion, paranoia, aggression, debilitating depression, severe sleep disturbances and suicidal thoughts.
+CTE is a devastating disease that causes dementia, with sufferers exhibiting a range of symptoms including rage, confusion, paranoia, aggression, debilitating depression, severe sleep disturbances, and suicidal thoughts.
 In essence, CTE robs people of their natural personalities, affecting not only the players but also their families in the process.

 Some sectors in Illinois, including coaches and the media, have come out opposed to the Dave Duerson Act, saying that tackling is not a huge issue for young players and that parents, not government, should be making this decision for their children.
 However, that is a ridiculous argument.
 Youth soccer bans heading before age 11, and youth hockey restricts body checking for players under 13.
 Moreover, Illinois laws mandate helmets while riding a bike, and seatbelts and car seats in the car.
 There are all sorts of safety decisions that are not left up to parents.
 Why should youth football be any different?